ggloor/recipes/Sourdough_Bread.md

 4) Day 4 (Fri am).
 Remove almost all the starter from the container and add 1/2 cup whole wheat flour, 1/2 cup white flour, and 7/8 cup of cool water (72 degrees).

+5) Day 4 (Fri pm).
+At the end of the day, usually 5:30 or 6, I make bread with the starter.
+The remainder I store by adding 2 TB white flour, 2 TB whole wheat flour, and about 2 TB water.
+Mix,w

+#### Note: if the starter is very active, the maintenance and feeding can be done starting on Thurs AM.
+This appears to be seasonal and a little unpredictable.